Tillsonburg golf course open and busy despite pandemic restrictions

 “We’re not trying to make a political statement.
 We’re just doing what we think is right.
 No comment is my official comment,” co-owner Murray McLaughlin said Friday.

-The course posted a statement on Facebook Saturday: “On behalf of The Bridges At Tillsonburg we would like to thank everyone for their overwhelming support.
+The course did make a statement in a Facebook post on Saturday: “On behalf of The Bridges At Tillsonburg we would like to thank everyone for their overwhelming support.
 It’s been wonderful to witness our community and those who support our community come together and safely play the sport we all love so much.”

 Tee times at the course were booked up for the weekend and into early next week according to the course’s online system, with as many as 48 tee times available per day.